tidyverse/tidyverse.org/content/blog/pkgdown-2-1-0/index.md

 ### Quarto support

-[`build_articles()`](https://pkgdown.r-lib.org/reference/build_articles.html) and [`build_article()`](https://pkgdown.r-lib.org/reference/build_articles.html) now support articles and vignettes written with Quarto.
+[`build_article()`](https://pkgdown.r-lib.org/reference/build_articles.html)/[`build_articles()`](https://pkgdown.r-lib.org/reference/build_articles.html) now support articles and vignettes written with Quarto.
 To use it, make sure you have the the latest version of Quarto, 1.5, which was released last week.
+By and large you should be able to just write in Quarto and things will just work, but you'll need to make a changed to your GitHub action.
+Learn more at [`vignette("quarto")`](https://pkgdown.r-lib.org/articles/quarto.html).

-Combining the disparate quarto and pkgdown templating systems is a delicate art, so while I've done my best to make it work, there may be some rough edges.
-So please file an issue you encounter quarto features that don't work quite right.
+Combining the individual quarto and pkgdown templating systems is a delicate art, so while I've done my best to make it work, there may be some rough edges.
+Check out the current known limitations in [`vignette("quarto")`](https://pkgdown.r-lib.org/articles/quarto.html), and please file an issue if you encounter a quarto feature that doesn't work quite right.

-By and large you should be able to just write in Quarto and things will just work, but if you're building your site on GitHub actions you'll also need to install quarto.
-Learn more at `vignette("quarto")`, which also describes the currently know limitations.

 ### Light switch

-pkgdown sites can now provide a "light switch" that allows the user to switch between light and dark modes (based on work in bslib by @gadenbuie).
-The light switch appears at the far right at the navbar, and remembers the users choice between visits to your site.
+pkgdown sites can now provide a "light switch" that allows the reader to switch between light and dark modes (based on work in bslib by [@gadenbuie](https://github.com/gadenbuie)).
+The light switch appears at the far right at the navbar and remembers the users choice between visits to your site.

 (Note that the light switch works differently to quarto dark mode.
 In quarto, you can provide two completely different themes for light and dark mode.
 In pkgdown, dark mode is a relatively thin overlay that based on your light theme colours.)